 It’s where I held my contest for the logo design for this very website and I couldn’t have been more pleased.

-For a small contest that wasn’t paying much, the quality of submissions made, and the responsiveness of the freelancers left me feeling that no matter which one I chose I couldn’t go wrong.
+For a small contest that didn’t have a huge prize, the quality of submissions and the responsiveness of the freelancers left me feeling that no matter which one I chose I couldn’t go wrong.

-I’ve also had the logo for AccountLancer done on there as well some video asset work.
+I’ve also had the logo for AccountLancer done on there as well as some video asset work.